REFLECT. REGROUP. REVIEW.

 As Irish people, we are used to rain.
 As Irish people, we consider rain on our sun holiday to be just about as insulting as not qualifying for the Eurovision.
 Weighing up the possibility of rain against the financial savings of going abroad in early May is a wise move.

 To be fair, we were particularly unlucky with the Spanish weather on our summer holiday in 2016.
 We visited a lovely campsite near Tarragona on the Costa Dorada but we were too early to the party.
 The campsite wasn’t operating its full summer schedule of activities.
-To add to that we were cold.
+And we were cold.
 And we got rained on quite a bit.
 When you’re sitting inside a mobile home watching re-runs of Deal or No Deal listening to the rain bounce rhythmically off the metal roof, you know you’ve not beaten the system.
 Lesson learned.

 5. Staying at home full-time is HARD.
 But fabulous.
 But HARD.